ajite/hebikani/docs/source/install.rst

 --------------

 We recommend using the latest version of Python.
 3.9 and newer.
-This program does not support windows system.

 .. code-block:: bash

     pip install hebikani

 **Note**: You will need the dependencies described below to run this program.

 Dependencies
 ------------